cosmos72/schemesh/doc/schemesh_as_library.md

 ```

 Then compile schemesh as a C shared library:<br/>
-the commands below work at least on Linux, they may differ on other systems.
+the following commands work at least on Linux, on other systems they may differ.
 ```shell
 make clean
 make -j CC='cc -fPIC'